Human-centred design starts with human-centred specification

 Core characteristics of impactful roadmap

-Advantages of the outcome-driven roadmap over the feature-based roadmap
+Advantages of the outcome-driven roadmap over the solution-based roadmap

 Suggested format of the outcome-driven product roadmap